opencog/link-grammar/data/th/README.md

 National Electronics and Computer Technology Center, Thailand
 License: Creative Commons, Attribution (CC-BY)

 This document summarizes all the link-types used in `4.0.dict` for Thai Link Grammar.
 They are classified with respect to the syntactic hierarchy.
+On the other hand, a full documentation is provided [here](https://github.com/kaamanita/link-grammar/blob/master/data/th/LINKDOC.md).

 ## Utterance